OpenCoder Review: The Free, Open-Source Code Model You Can Actually Deploy

 Key Takeaways

 OpenCoder delivers strong code generation in an open, lightweight package.
-With competitive benchmarks, permissive licensing, and easy deployment via Ollama or Hugging Face, it's a serious contender for anyone building AI-assisted developer tools.
+With competitive benchmarks, a broad (if custom) usage grant, and easy deployment via Ollama or Hugging Face, it's a serious contender for anyone building AI-assisted developer tools.

 - 83.5% HumanEval (8B-Instruct) — outperforms much larger models